 I am currently exhibiting some of my latest works at the Egedal Library in Ølstykke, close to Copenhagen.
 The exhibition casts an eye over the aesthetic splendor of the mid-twentieth century as a celebration of the modernist spirit.
 The large format works lead us to a time when the future was brighter than ever.

 Forget about the wheel.
-More than 8.000 years ago, somebody came up with the great idea of bridging a large vertical distance by dividing it into smaller vertical distances.
+More than 8.000 years ago, somebody came up with the great idea of bridging a large vertical distance by dividing it into smaller vertical ones.
 A new functional element to move in space was invented.

 It’s staggering just how many iconic stairs provided value to spaces and rapidly evolved beyond aesthetic and engineering virtuosity into symbolism, power and religion references for maximum impact.
 From the Tower of Babel to the stairway to the Acropolis.

 No matter where you are you find fascinating staircases that make your day more enjoyable.
 Here are some of the ones I have found during the last couple of years.

 Denmark is seriously reinventing its Christmas traditions, so If you have always wondered what it would be like to experience a refreshingly Nordic Christmas, now is the time.
 It only takes a few minutes to pick up your phone and call that Danish family you met on holidays or that business girl from the last business fair and get invited.
 A SAS or Norwegian seat is waiting with your name on it to a Scandinavian country that can offer new experiences fuelled by design.
 Continue reading